 10. If you are obtaining a visa or green card based on an employment offer, but your prospective employer has not offered to handle the immigration process.
 The process of obtaining a visa or green card based on employment offers is complicated.
 Failure to follow procedures correctly can result in lengthy delays.

 Immigration issues are very complicated and a full analysis of your case will require a discussion of your entire situation.
-A lawyer can help identify all of your options and help avoid potential pitfalls.
-Contact a local attorney for a free initial case review to learn more about how they can help you meet your immigration goals.
+Contact a skilled immigration attorney to learn more about how he or she can help you meet your immigration goals, including identifying all of your options and helping to avoid potential pitfalls.